Who could succeed Ayatollah Ali Khamenei to lead Iran?

 Arafi, a 67-year-old cleric, is an influential figure in the Islamic Republic’s religious establishment, but not a widely accepted political actor.

-He serves as the deputy chairman of the Assembly of Experts, the body responsible for overseeing the selection of the Supreme Leader, and has been a member of the Guardian Council, which vets election candidates and laws passed by parliament.
+He serves as the deputy chairman of the Assembly of Experts, the body responsible for overseeing the selection of the supreme leader, and has been a member of the Guardian Council, which vets election candidates and laws passed by parliament.

-Arafi was appointed as the jurist member of Iran’s Leadership Council, the body tasked with fulfilling the Supreme Leader’s role until the Assembly of Experts elects a new leader, Iran’s state media reported on Sunday.
+Arafi was appointed as the jurist member of Iran’s Leadership Council, the body tasked with fulfilling the supreme leader’s role until the Assembly of Experts elects a new leader, Iran’s state media reported on Sunday.

-Arafi is also the Friday prayer leader of Qom — Iran’s most important religious center — and heads the country’s seminary system, overseeing clerical education nationwide.
+He is also the Friday prayer leader of Qom – Iran’s most important religious centre – and heads the country’s seminary system, overseeing clerical education nationwide.

 Mohammad Mehdi Mirbagheri